Jurisdiction overview

 What is the corporate tax rate on Christmas Island?

-Australian corporate income tax applies: 25% for base rate entities (aggregated turnover under AUD 50 million with 80%+ passive income), 30% for all other companies.
-Australia has ratified the OECD MLI; Pillar Two applies for in-scope multinational groups.
-Most Christmas Island entities are small and fall outside Pillar Two scope.
+Australian corporate income tax applies: 25% for base rate entities (turnover under AUD 50 million where no more than 80% of assessable income is passive), 30% for all other companies.
+Australia has ratified the OECD MLI; Pillar Two applies for in-scope multinational groups over EUR 750 million revenue.

 Find a tax pro in Christmas Island